Oliver-Leete/Configs/README.md

 much as I think I should be).
 I'll try and give credit to others where it's due, but there's stuff that I can't remember where it came from.

+## WARNING

+This readme is horrifically out of date with the code in this repo, do not trust it.
+It seems I change my configs way more often than I write about them.

 # Neovim

 ## Multiple Leaders